 - Mix the seasoning sauce & and crabs together until fully coated.
 Wear latex or plastic gloves when handling- it may stain your hands and/or sting from the spiciness.

-- Sprinkle some sesame seeds and store in the refrigerator for at least 2 hours before eating, but after 6 hours would be best!
+- Sprinkle some sesame seeds (optional) and store in the refrigerator for at least 6 hours before eating, but 1 day would be best!

 - Enjoy with a fresh bowl of rice.